Chapter 3 - Documentation and Evidence

 Affidavits summarizing the evidence presented to the court and records from the judicial proceedings; and

-Affidavits or records that are consistent with the findings made by the court.
+Affidavits or records that are consistent with the determinations made by the court.

 The order or supporting evidence should specifically indicate:

-With whom the child is placed (for example, the name of the person, or entity, or agency if the child is adjudicated dependent) and the factual basis for this finding;
+With whom the child is placed, if the court has appointed a specific custodian or guardian, (for example, the name of the person, or entity, or agency) and the factual basis for this finding;

-The factual basis for the determination that it is not in the petitioner’s best interest to return to (a placement in) the petitioner’s or his or her parents’ country of nationality or last habitual residence (for example, addressing family reunification with family that remains in the child’s country of nationality or last habitual residence).
+The factual basis for the determination that it is not in the petitioner’s best interest to return to the petitioner’s or the petitioner’s parents’ country of nationality or last habitual residence (for example, addressing family reunification with family that remains in the child’s country of nationality or last habitual residence).

 USCIS is mindful that there are often confidentiality rules that govern disclosure of records from juvenile-related proceedings.
 For this reason, officers generally do not request information or documents from sources other than the SIJ petitioner or his or her legal representative.